OPEN SET Privacy FAQ

 All collected data stays solely on the device until one of the following events happens:

 (1) a physical distancing incident is detected.
-By default, an incident occurs when someone breaches a 6ft or 12ft threshold perimeter; (This is configurable).
-Upon detecting an incident, a push notification is sent to both users involved in the incident and the health safety administrators; the incident is sent to the server to support push notification sending and reduce physical distancing incidents on set.
+By default, an incident occurs when someone breaches a 6ft or 12ft threshold perimeter configured by the Health Safety Manager.
+Upon detecting an incident, the device may be configured to vibrate in order to notify the wearer and the health safety manager may receive a push notification about the incident.
+The purpose of this is support good physical distancing on set.

-(2) a health safety administrator performs a contact tracing request in response to positive infection test results or symptomatic behavior and the user responds “Yes” to a contact tracing request.
-In this situation, the device sends the DeviceIDs and aggregate tallies of the amount of time spent with other DeviceIDs within the 3 key bands (0-6ft, 6-12ft, 12-18ft) to the OPEN Servers.
+(2) a Health Safety Manager syncs contact tracing data from the device to the OPEN SET servers.
+This may be in response to positive infection test results or symptomatic behavior or may be done at some configured interval throughout each day.
+In either situation, the device sends the DeviceIDs and aggregate tallies of the amount of time spent with other DeviceIDs within each of the 7 previously specified bands to the OPEN Servers.

 Who can view the collected data on the OPEN Servers?

-1. Health safety administrators approved by the production, to monitor physical distancing incidents and perform contact tracing, via the OPEN SET Administrative Dashboards.
+1. Health Safety Managers approved by the production, to monitor physical distancing incidents and perform contact tracing, via the OPEN SET Administrative Dashboards.

 2. OPEN SET staff, to support setup and train the health safety administrators, and assist in contact tracing in the event of any positive infection result or symptomatic behavior.